If you’ve been following this travel site, then you know there are two things we often look for in a travel experience:

-Also, rainy season doesn’t mean it will rain all day, everyday.
-Rather, there is an increased probability of rain during this time.
+Also, understand that the rainy season doesn’t mean it will rain all day, every day.
+Rather, there is an increased probability of rain during these months.
 During our March Jungle Trek, it never rained the first two days, sprinkled for an hour on Day 3, and on Day 4 only rained prior to us reaching Machu Picchu.
 Perhaps we did get lucky though.
 Talking to those who visited the site the day after us, we discovered they experienced lots of fog.
-So it can be a gamble, but going during rainy season does not guarantee rain.
+So it can be a gamble, but going during the rainy season does not guarantee rain.
 And you can enjoy site not being swamped with visitors taking selfies and bumping into you.

-For us, the lack of tourist hoards is a big draw to attempting the trek during the rainy season.
-The picture below was taken later in the afternoon when even more people had descended onto Machu Picchu.
+For us, the lack of tourist hoards is a big draw in attempting the trek during the rainy season.
+The picture below was taken later in the afternoon when even more people had descended on Machu Picchu.
 Yet as you can see, it was still fairly sparse.

 Considerations for a High Season Jungle Trek

 High season, June to August, tends to have the nicest weather, but it is also the busiest time.
 You may find higher prices, perhaps the need for advanced booking, and you’ll definitely find more hoards of people.
-Also, for the Jungle Trek, you must consider that the water levels on the Urubamba River will be lower, making the whitewater rafting slower, longer, and perhaps less exciting.
+Also, for the Jungle Trek during high season, you must consider that the water levels on the Urubamba River will be lower, making the whitewater rafting slower, longer, and perhaps less exciting.